Definitely-not-AWS-Workshops/workshop-2-blog/content/15-Set-Up-Slack-Notifications/2-GitHub-Actions-Notifications-To-Slack/_index.md

 In the step **20**,

 - For **gha-merge-group**, enter `/github subscribe fcj-workshops-2024/awsome-books workflows:{name:"CI" event:"merge_group"}` to subscribe to the CI workflow on "merge_group" event.
-- For **gha-merge-group**, enter `/github subscribe fcj-workshops-2024/awsome-books workflows:{name:"CI" event:"merge_group"}` to subscribe to the CI workflow on "merge_group" event.
 - For **gha-release**, enter `/github subscribe fcj-workshops-2024/awsome-books workflows:{name:"Release" event:"push"}` to subscribe to the Release workflow on "push" event.
 - For **gha-rollback**, enter `/github subscribe fcj-workshops-2024/awsome-books workflows:{name:"Rollback" event:"workflow_dispatch"}` to subscribe to the Rollback workflow on "workflow_dispatch" event.